About Us

 The Farm.

-Bramblewood Stables at Lavender Hill was brought together over the course of thirty years by serendipity.
-Lots of websites give stock responses and bios but anyone who has spent a lot of time with us knows, we do things a little differently at Bramblewood.
+Bramblewood Stables at Lavender Hill was brought together over the course of thirty years by a mix of intention, chance, and a lot of serendipity.
+Most websites offer neat summaries and polished bios, but anyone who has spent real time with us knows that Bramblewood has never worked that way.
+We’ve always done things a little differently, not because it was clever, but because we believe in authenticity and warmth.